orbeon/orbeon-forms-doc/form-runner/advanced/client-side-javascript-api.md

 The `findControlsByName()` function returns the HTML element(s) corresponding to the given Form Runner control name.

+*NOTE: The control must be visible or it will not be found.
+In particular, if the control is in a hidden wizard page, the control will not be found.*

 A Form Runner control name is the name entered by the form author in Form Builder.
 Examples:

 - `first-name`